 Footprints and tracks

-In more dusty areas of your home, such as lofts, basements, or even unused cupboards, you may notice small footprints from mice.
-You may also notice tails marks in the dust where the tail has swiped along the surface.
-If you notice such tracks and suspect that you have a mice problem, a way to test the theory is to lay some flour or talcum powder and check back each day to see if more tracks appear.
+As professionals, we exploit such signs of mice activity using fluorescent tracking dust or gel.
+But if you notice such tracks and suspect that you have a mice problem, a way to test the theory is to lay some flour or talcum powder and check back each day to see if more tracks appear.
 If you have a mice infestation, it won’t be long until you see fresh tracks.

-After noticing some of the above signs, the next thing to do is confirm your suspicions by searching for a nest.
-Mice will make nests out of things like pieces of fabric, paper, and even plants.
+Sometimes, we find that mice were using our bait boxes to create a nest within.
+We would only find a half-built nest since the mice normally do not leave long enough to use it.
+But the interesting bit is the variety of materials you find in it, paper, plastic, fabric, even stones.
 Look around in dark, remote areas of your home, such as behind kitchen appliances or in the corner of your loft or basement.
 Finding a nest is a guarantee that you have a mice problem and that you need to call a pest control expert immediately before the problem worsens.

-You may not experience all of these signs, but seeing just one is reason enough to get in touch with us.
+You may not experience all of these signs of mice, but seeing just one is reason enough to get in touch with us.
 Here at Inoculand, we have over a decade’s experience in taking care of people’s mice problems in and around London.
 We’re so confident in our mouse control and proofing service that we offer a one-year guarantee following our visits.
 Read more about our mouse control service here.